Terminalia February 2022

 I follow the croft's walls down to the path beside the voe.
 Light from the mussel farm yard reflecting in the black water.
 I peer into the silent yard, full of piles of rope, buoys, bags for the mussels, planks of wood.

-There's a sound of water.
-Through the grass I can just make out the full stream pouring down hill into the sea.
+The sound of water; through the grass I can just make out the full stream pouring down hill into the sea.

 Legs and ground merge and disappear in the dark; shadowy shape of my house reflected in puddles.
 I stride up towards the lights.